ELeeAstro/mini_chem/README.md

 The fortran code can be compiled by altering the makefiles in each src_ directory.
 The executable is then in the main directory.
 Compiled code can be removed by entering 'make clean'.
+You will need to clean and recompile if any changes to the source code are made.